Overview of String Conversion in JavaScript

 console.log(String(b)); // => "[object Object]"

-This is not the case with JSON.stringify()
+This is not the case with JSON.stringify(), consider this example:

 const a = [1, 2, 3];